pandoc-ext/fonts-and-alignment/README.md

 :::
 ```

-Refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-fenced_divs) for more information on styling block elements.
+Please refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-fenced_divs) for more information on styling block elements.

 Usage
 ------------------------------------------------------------------